Stellar halo subtraction alternative for accreting companions' characterization with integral field spectroscopy: Analytical and on-sky demonstration on the PDS70, HTLup, and YSES1 systems: Introduction

 Campaigns to detect analogues of PDS70 b and c have thus far targeted \Halpha, \PaBeta, and \BrGamma emissions in young systems with circumstellar disks.
 Most of them have relied on differential imaging in narrow-band filters, whose transmission is centered on the line and the surrounding continuum \citep{Cugno_2019, Uyama_2020, Zurlo_2020, Huelamo_2022, Follette_2023, Chaushev_2024}.
 Reported candidates \citep[LkCa 15 b, AB Aur b;][]{Sallum_2015, Currie_2022} await confirmation.
 AO-fed IFS at medium spectral resolution have been used to target a few systems thus far, looking for \PaBeta emissions \citep[OSIRIS at Keck;][]{Uyama_2017, Uyama_2021, Biddle_2024} as well as \Halpha lines \citep[MUSE at VLT;][]{Xie_2020}.
 Only the stellar companion around HTLup has been reported as a positive detection with MUSE, at a separation similar to the protoplanets around PDS70 \citep[$\sim$160 mas;][]{Jorquera_2024}.
 No new protoplanet has been reported from archival data or ongoing observations.
 Variability of the lines or in-line extinction from circumstellar and/or circumplanetary material are proposed to explain this poor yield \citep{Szulagyi_2020, Marleau_2022, Demars_2023, Alarcon_2024}.

 \cite{Hoeijmakers_2018} presented a methodology named high-resolution spectral differential imaging (HRSDI) to remove the stellar light from VLT/SINFONI AO-fed IFS observations ($R\sim 4000$; $19600$ - $24500\text{\AA}$).
 The method was adapted by \cite{Haffert_2019} and \cite{Xie_2020} to work on MUSE data.
 However, although it is currently the reference method for planet detection and characterization from IFS data, it can distort the companion emission spectrum.
-Moreover, being non-linear and non-parametric, it prevents regularization and extension with more advanced techniques and algorithms.
+Moreover, being non-linear and non-parametric, it prevents regularization and further extensions.
+Alternatively, spline-based models for complex halos/speckles thus have also emerged \citep{Agrawal_2023, Ruffio_2023}.

 In that context, in \cite{Julo_2024}, we laid the foundations of a new halo subtraction methodology aimed at paving the way for some of the developments mentioned above.
 In that work, we demonstrated the feasibility of our approach, but we did not provide a more extended demonstration of its capabilities on-sky.